RachanaZha/Text-based-adventure-game-in-python/README.md

-# Princess Rescue Game
+# Text based adventure game in python

 ## Overview
+The game can be customized by using different maps.
+For the Map that i have provided the game is a princess rescue game.
 Embark on an exciting Python text-based adventure to save the princess from a locked cage.
 Navigate through various rooms, collect the key, and unlock the cage to emerge victorious.

 ## GitHub Repository
 Explore the game's source code and assets: [Rescue the princess python game](https://github.com/RachanaZha/CS515)